niklaushirt/alertmanager_configuration/README.md

 Now you can either modify them by hand by clicking on the action handle to the very right (three small vertical points)

-Or you can just select "Create Resource" in the top menu and paste the two followind scripts one after another.
+Or you can just select "Create Resource" in the top menu and paste the two following scripts one after another.

 </BR>